monarch-009/Namaste-React/README.md

 # Namaste-React
-In this Repo, I will keep all my handwritten Notes as well as code whatever i will learn from this course
+In this Repo, I will keep all my handwritten Notes as well as code whatever I will learn from this course